-Please consider Greater Boston Dental as your new dentist, we love new patients!
+And please, consider Greater Boston Dental as your new dental office, we love new patients!
 See us at GreaterBostonDentist.com, or call (617) 924-7301.
 Email is [email protected]